parkersruth/parkersruth.github.io/content/_index.md

 Illustration showing people being recorded by smartphone cameras.
 Videos are processed using OpenCap to produce a skeletal model which is then used to generate features for disease classification and biomarker design.
 {{< /image >}}

-Assessing human movement is essential for diagnosing and monitoring movement-related conditions.
-Timed function tests (TFTs) are among the most widespread assessments due to their speed and simplicity.
-However, TFTs cannot capture disease-specific movement patterns and are insufficiently sensitive to temporal changes.
-[OpenCap](https://www.opencap.ai/), a tool for smartphone video-based biomechanical analysis, now allows detailed movement quantification with the ease and speed required for clinical settings.
-To compare video-based analysis against TFTs, I collected data from 129 individuals, including 28 with facioscapulohumeral muscular dystrophy, 58 with myotonic dystrophy, and 43 with typical movement.
-I led two high-thougput on-campus data collections, in addition to bringing our smartphone-based capture setup to conferences, community events, and clinics.
+Slow-progressing movement disorders are difficult to measure longitudinally.
+Common metrics like timed function tests are not sensitive to the disease-specific movement patterns, limiting our ability to measure drug effects and monitor progression.
+I aim to close this gap with [OpenCap](https://www.opencap.ai/), a smartphone-based tool for biomechanical analysis developed by the Stanford [NMBL Lab](https://nmbl.stanford.edu/).
+By running high-throughput studies and on-site data collections at conferences, community events, and clinics, I collected the largest motion capture dataset for muscular dystrophy.
-In addition to reproducing TFTs, video analysis can identifies differences in gait kinematics and arm range of motion not captured by TFTs.
+I showed that video analysis can detect differences in gait kinematics and arm range-of-motion that existing metrics miss.
-I am now using this technology to design more sensitive biomarkers of neuromuscular health.
+I'm now using this data to design more sensitive biomarkers of neuromuscular health.

 {{< button Preprint "https://doi.org/10.1101/2024.09.26.613967" >}}
 {{< button Video "https://youtu.be/tmlzs57l4YI" >}}